DavidAni44/SAAD-assignment/ADR/FrontendLanguage.md

 ## Considered Options

-* HTML/CSS
-* JavaScript
+* HTML/CSS & JavaScript
 * React

 ## Pros and Cons of the Options

-### HTML/CSS
+### HTML/CSS & JavaScript

-* Good as developer familiarity will make development less complex and faster
+* Good as the developers are familiar with HTML/CSS, and have some experience with JavaScript, which will make development faster and less complex
-* Good as it is commonly used and therefore resources are plentiful and easy to access
+* Good as it is easily compatible with the Flask framework
+* Good as it improves SEO effeciency
-* Bad as it is simple and may lack some more advanced desired features
+* Bad as simplicity may lead to more advanced features not being able to be implemented

-### JavaScript

-* Good as it can handle both styling and interactive elements
-* Good as it can be used with other languages
-* Bad as it can increase development complexity and time

 ### React

 * Good as it uses a more structure and component based approach
+* Good as it allows for more a dynamic UI
 * Bad as developers aren't familiar with the language which would increase development time
+* Bad as it has slower loading times

 ## Decision Outcome

-Chosen option: HTML/CSS, due to developer familiarity
+Chosen option: HTML/CSS & JavaScript, due to developer familiarity

 ### Consequences

 * Good, because it will allow development to go more smoothly as developers don't need to spend time learning new technologies
-* Good, because HTML/CSS is widely used and will have a variety of features available to create the AML
+* Good, because it is widely used and will have a variety of features available to create the AML
 * Bad, because simplicity may lead to certain desired features being unavailable

 ### Confirmation

-* Github repistory should show that all front-end features are created in HTML/CSS
+* Github repistory should show that all front-end features are created in HTML/CSS & JavaScript
-* ADR to be reviewed as more detailed functions are developed - may choose to work with other languages as well
+* Inspect code when running, should be able to see the script and html tags

+### References
+* GeeksforGeeks.
+(2024, September 25).
+HTML vs. React: What Every Web Developer Needs to Know.
+GeeksforGeeks. https://www.geeksforgeeks.org/html-vs-react/
+* Jomagene.
+(2024, June 29).
+Comparing Frontend Technologies: ReactJS vs. Pure HTML, CSS, and JavaScript.
+DEV Community. https://dev.to/jomagene/comparing-frontend-technologies-reactjs-vs-pure-html-css-and-javascript-3ofb
+*